 Landscape architect and garden designer Luke Whitaker have converted an old bus into a luxe tiny home in Cotswold Countryside that you rent on Airbnb.
 Suitable for two people, the bus home has a cozy living area with a wood-burning fireplace and dining table.
 There is a sumptuous double bed, and a kitchen inside while the bathroom shack is outside.

 Housing is a big problem in Israel, and seeing it as an opportunity to get creative, two women – Tali Shaul and Hagit Moravsky – decided to go for a bus conversion with the help of a designer friend named Vered Sofer Drori.
 As the rear of the bus was higher than the front, balancing the slope was one of the biggest challenges resolved with carpentry work.

 As windows are left intact, the interior space welcomes lots of natural light.
 One side across the windows is meant for bright orange diner benches while there are kitchen cabinets on the other side.
 In addition, the rear seat is refurbished as a double bed.
 There’s a bathroom with a shower, a bathroom cabinet, and a toilet.

 The Bus Tiny Home by Jessie Lipskin

 Jessie Lipskin spent three years and about $125,000 transforming a vintage Greyhound bus into a stylish mobile home, which she calls The Bus Tiny Home.
-This 400-square-feet tiny house on wheels has a full-blown kitchen, bath, and two sleeping areas for up to four persons.
-The hardwood flooring and Scandinavian style interiors add a sophisticated and minimalist touch.
+This 400-square-foot tiny house on wheels has a full-blown kitchen, bath, and two sleeping areas for up to four persons.
+The hardwood flooring and Scandinavian-style interiors add a sophisticated and minimalist touch.